ISUgenomics/Basic_UNIX/exercise_1.md

 ```bash
 zip AT_genes.gff.zip AT_genes.gff
 ```
-Is there any size difference before and after compressing?
-Y/N
+_Is there any size difference before and after compressing?_

 ### Archiving

-tar (tape archive) utility saves many files together into a single archive file, and restores individual files from the archive.
+`tar` ( _t_ pe _ar_ chive) utility saves many files together into a single archive file, and restores individual files from the archive.
 It also includes automatic archive compression/decompression options and special features for incremental and full backups.

 ```bash
 tar -cvf OUTFILE.tar INFILE # archive INFILE